 Lack of Progress in the College

-Students failing to maintain a minimum College of Business Administration GPA of 2.0 will be placed on “Lack of Progress” in the College.
-If a student on “Lack of Progress” in the College fails to achieve a cumulative 2.0 College GPA in the subsequent term of enrollment, including summer semesters, that student will be dismissed from the College and required to change his or her major to a major outside of the College of Business Administration.
+Students failing to maintain a minimum College of Business GPA of 2.0 will be placed on “Lack of Progress” in the College.
+If a student on “Lack of Progress” in the College fails to achieve a cumulative 2.0 College GPA in the subsequent term of enrollment, including summer semesters, that student will be dismissed from the College and required to change his or her major to a major outside of the College of Business.
+Students who change their major while on Lack of Progress in the College and take courses in a subsequent term of enrollment are not permitted to return to the College.

 Academic Appeal Policy

-Academic policies have been approved by the University and College of Business Administration’s faculty.
+Academic policies have been approved by university and College of Business faculty.
 These policies will be strictly enforced.
-It is rare that an exception would be made; however, if a student has true extenuating circumstances (death of an immediate family member, medical or health issues, etc.) that are clearly linked to the specific situation, the College will consider an appeal.
+It is rare that an exception would be made.
+If a student has documented proof of a university error or extenuating circumstances, the College may consider an appeal.
+Medical-related appeals (death of an immediate family member, medical or health issues, etc.) should be submitted through the Registrar’s Office, not our College appeal process.
+There is a university deadline for these appeals.
 Appeals based on disagreement or general dissatisfaction with a policy will not be considered.
-Work related conflicts, schedule preferences, financial issues, and other non-academic arguments are not an appropriate rationale for requesting an exception to policy and, therefore, will not be considered.
+Work-related conflicts, schedule preferences, financial issues, and other non-academic arguments are not an appropriate rationale for requesting an exception to policy and, therefore, will not be considered.

 Formal appeals will be considered only when all of the following conditions are met:

 - The appeal includes a formal typed letter directly citing the specific policy that the student is appealing, and clearly states the exception that the student is requesting.
-The letter must also include the student’s PID, declared major, CBA GPA, and UCF GPA.
+The letter must also include the student’s PID, declared major, College of Business GPA, and UCF GPA.
 The letter should be clear and concise, and free of grammatical errors.

-- The student has extenuating circumstances (death of an immediate family member, medical or health issues, etc.) that are clearly linked to the specific situation, and can produce documentation of said extenuating circumstances.
+- The student has extenuating circumstances that are clearly linked to the specific situation and can produce documentation of said extenuating circumstances.

-- The appeal includes a hard copy of the student’s degree audit.
+- The appeal includes a copy of the student’s degree audit.

 Please review the above criteria carefully and proofread your packet thoroughly.
 Failure to meet all of the above criteria will result in an automatic denial.
 If an appeal is denied, additional appeals concerning the same request will not be permitted.